About Hidalgo County

 • Processing fees may apply for copies of arrest reports and related documentation.

 Municipal police departments operate independently in major cities including the McAllen Police Department, Mission Police Department, Pharr Police Department, Edinburg Police Department, Weslaco Police Department, Donna Police Department, and Mercedes Police Department, each serving their respective jurisdictions.
-Arrest records in this county are considered public information under the Texas Public Information Act (Texas Government Code Chapter 552), and citizens may request these records from the arresting agency or the Sheriff's Office.
+Arrest records in Hidalgo County are considered public information under the Texas Public Information Act (Texas Government Code Chapter 552), and citizens may request these records from the arresting agency or the Sheriff's Office.
 Mugshots and booking photos are typically available through the Sheriff's online inmate lookup system for current detainees, while historical booking photographs may require a formal public information request submitted to the custodian of records.

 Criminal, Arrest & Jail Records